-We welcome amateur singers from all surrounding areas.
-Rehearsals are held on Tuesday evenings at St Margaret’s Church, Queen’s Road, Ilkley.
+Our concerts are held in a range of venues in and around Ilkley and we welcome amateur singers from all surrounding areas.
+Rehearsals are held on Tuesday evenings at St Margaret’s Church, Queen’s Road, Ilkley, 7.30 – 9.30pm.
 If you’re interested in joining us, please click here for more details.

 Rory is a conductor, composer, tenor and pianist from Bradford-on-Avon near Bath.
 Rory read Music at the University of Manchester, graduating in 2016 with a First Class degree.
 He is staying on at the University to work towards a MusM Masters degree in Instrumental Composition with Camden Reeves.

 During his time at as an undergraduate, Rory was heavily involved with the Music Society, conducting both the choirs (University Chorus, Cosmo Singers and Ad Solem) and the orchestras (Symphony Orchestra, Chamber Orchestra, Wind Orchestra and the New Music Ensemble) for his second and third years, culminating in a performance of Arvo Pärt’s Adam’s Lament for Choir and String Orchestra.
 In his final year he was appointed the Musical Director of the University’s Chamber Choir, Ad Solem, enjoying a successful year of concerts and recordings.